 ProjectsNema funds various educational projects and has so far built five schools, enabling 1,500 children to receive an education.
 Nema also works with local communities to provide healthcare, clean water and enterprise opportunities.

 EducationBefore Nema started working in the area, less than 1% of children went on to study at high school, and less than 20% completed all 7 years of elementary school.

 We have attempted to counter this problem by funding numerous education related projects, like our school feeding project which is seeing fantastic results and a growth in attendance rates.
 Children are allowed to come to school instead of fishing for their supper or fetching water if they are given a meal.

 Now we are feeding 1,300 children a nutritious meal each day.

 We also offer scholarships to as many high school students as we can afford to support, sending them to boarding schools in the area since there are no schools close enough to commute to on a daily basis.

-Now we are sending 70 children to boarding high school.
+Now we are sending over 80 children to boarding high school.

 Nema, funded by JoJo and others has also completed the building of a primary school in Guludo, a second in Ningaia, a third in Crimize, a fourth in Luamuama and more recently, a new school in Manica.